etherisc/gif-next/README.md

 - `NETWORK_URL` the rpc endpoint to use
 - `WALLET_MNEMONIC` the HD wallet mnemonic to use for deployment.
 Wallet #0 will be the protocol owner.
 - `GAS_PRICE` the gas price to use for deployment
+- `DIP_ADDRESS` the address of the already deployed DIP token. if not set, the script will deploy a new DIP token
 - `RESUMEABLE_DEPLOYMENT` if this flag is set to `true`, the deployment will write all transactions to a state file so the deployment can be resumed after a failure (or after a manual stop). data is stored in the `deployment/<chainid>/` directory.
+- `ETHERSCAN_API_KEY` the api key for etherscan
 - `POLYGONSCAN_API_KEY` the api key for polygonscan